 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Archibald Debow Murphey ca. 1777 - 1832 (here, next to this marker); Stephen Dodson Ramseur (approx. 2 miles away); Thomas Day (approx. 4.3 miles away); Romulus M. Saunders (approx. 4½ miles away); Jacob Thompson (approx. 7.1 miles away); Solomon Lea (approx. 7.2 miles away); Bright Leaf Tobacco (approx. 9.4 miles away); William L. Poteat (approx. 10.3 miles away).

 Also see . . .
 Red House Presbyterian Church Historical Overview.
 (Submitted on May 5, 2009, by Caswell County Historical Association of Yanceyville, North Carolina.)

 Categories. • Cemeteries & Burial Sites • Churches & Religion • Colonial Era • War, US Revolutionary •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on May 5, 2009, by Caswell County Historical Association of Yanceyville, North Carolina.
-This page has been viewed 1,125 times since then and 2 times this year.
+This page has been viewed 1,137 times since then.
 Last updated on May 25, 2009, by Caswell County Historical Association of Yanceyville, North Carolina.
 Photos: 1, 2. submitted on May 5, 2009, by Caswell County Historical Association of Yanceyville, North Carolina. • Craig Swain was the editor who published this page.